The Complete Guide to Offline Audience Segmentation

 Leveraging Foot Traffic Data for Offline Audience Segmentation

-When it comes to the online world, it’s relatively easy to track people’s behavior – and a myriad of tools offer insight into the online habits and preferences of the actual visitors to specific websites (think Google Analytics and Facebook advertising solutions).
+When it comes to the online world, it’s relatively easy to track people’s behavior – and myriad tools offer insight into the online habits and preferences of the actual visitors to specific websites (think Google Analytics and Facebook advertising solutions).
 These tools allow marketers and other professionals to find audiences that meet highly specific criteria – such as users searching for a particular product or people that share an interest or passion for a particular subject.

 Segmenting Captured and Potential Markets